-I-League: Sudeva Delhi aim to bounce back against struggling Kenkre FC | www.lokmattimes.com
+I-league: Sudeva Delhi aim to bounce back against struggling Kenkre FC | www.lokmattimes.com

 Kenkre FC also lost their previous game against Indian Arrows, a late goal condemning them to a 0-1 loss.
 But head coach Akhil Kothari believes his side deserved something from the game.

 "We should have asserted more control in the first half and taken our chances when we were presented them.
-It was a disappointing defeat and we hope to rectify those mistakes in the next game," said Akhil Kothari.
+It was a disappointing defeat and we hope to rectify those mistakes in the next game," he said.

 "As the season has gone on, we have created more and more chances and scored some goals as well so I see that as a big positive.
 We will continue playing our game and aim for the three points in the next one," added Kothari.